15 House Cleaning Tips to Keep Your Home Spotless… Even with Kids & Pets!

 “I do my dishes right away.
 Dirty dishes go right from the sink into the dishwasher, so my sink is always clean.
 I always run my dishwasher at night and empty it first thing in the morning.“ – Bryn, Hip sidekick

-Hip Tip: Our team loves this innovative sponge for all types of jobs and this foldable drying rack.
-If you’re anything like us, it will quickly become your favorite most versatile item in your kitchen. 😉
+Hip Tip: Our team loves this roll-up dish drying rack which will quickly become your favorite most versatile item in your kitchen. 😉

 7. Organize and put things back where you got them so the other tips for cleaning come even easier.